imsweb/staging-client-java/README.md

 ## Usage

+More detailed documentation can be found in the [Wiki](https://github.com/imsweb/staging-client-java/wiki/)

 ### Get a `Staging` instance

 Everything starts with getting an instance of the `Staging` object.
 There are `DataProvider` objects for each staging algorithm and version.
 The `Staging`